A. David at Adullam cave.

 a.
 He said to the king of Moab, "Please let my father and mother come here with you."
 David took his parents to Moab because his great-grandmother Ruth was a Moabite (Ruth 4:18-22, 1:4).
 He wanted his parents to be safe in whatever battles he may face in the future.

 b.
-Till I know what God will do for me: David doesn’t know the whole story.
-He knew he was called and anointed to be the next king of Israel.
-But he had no idea how God would get him there.
-David had to trust and obey when he didn’t know what God will do for me, and here he is doing it.
+Till I know what God will do for me: David doesn't know the whole story.
+He knew he was called and anointed to be the next king of Israel but he had no idea how God would get him there.
+David had to trust and obey when he didn't know what God would do.

 4. (5) David hears from the prophet Gad.